JayCRL/AndroidStudyProject/README.md

 ##### Security and freedom

-At the same time,It's error checking is more strict than Android.Like guard and !
-As for android it's easier to throw NullPointException then the app will quit quickly.So you should check your programe more strictly.
+At the same time,It's error checking is more strict than Android.
+Like guard and !
+As for android it's easier to throw NullPointException then the app will quit quickly.
+So you should check your program more strictly.

 ##### MVVM

-the mvvm is a designed modle.The view will flash automaticly when finding the data changed.
+the mvvm is a designed modle.
+The view will flash automatically when finding the data changed.

-In android, you should built this stucture by hand, in IOS,SwiftUI.You just need to declare the data kind and the system will action it automaticuly.
+In android, you should built this structure by hand, in IOS,SwiftUI.
+You just need to declare the data kind and the system will action it automatically.

 ## The difficult point to study:

-#### diffucult process to init:
+#### difficult process to init:

-Because it is running above the Android system.So we should coperate with the system and will init so many kinds of object.And you should init through the factory and so many exists method.
+Because it is running above the Android system.
+So we should cooperate with the system and will init so many kinds of object.
+And you should init through the factory and so many exists method.

-Don't be worry, you just need to first write it once ,and know the whole process then everytime when you forget it, You can find what you have wrote quickly and review it.
-Then you will be more and more familer with it.
+Don't be worry, you just need to first write it once ,and know the whole process then every time when you forget it, You can find what you have wrote quickly and review it.
+Then you will be more and more familiar with it.

-Also of primary note is that you should write your own project, I recommaned that you just regard videos as a dictionary to find and check.It will may diffcult to create and just use what you have just learned.So if you are still difficlut to do it.
+Also of primary note is that you should write your own project, I recommended that you just regard videos as a dictionary to find and check.
+It will may difficult to create and just use what you have just learned.
+So if you are still difficult to do it.
 Watch the videos again and again , any questions you can ask AI to answer.
 I also think it's a better way to use ai to answer the question while let it to code.
 It's dangerous, and it also not good for you to make a progress."Don't hand in the code skills and depend on Ai so much".

 You should be more profession than Ai, only the you can find the job.